john-t-white/StaticDotNet.ArgumentValidation/docs/AssignableTo.md

 # AssignableTo

+Ensures the argument is assignable to the specific type, otherwise an ArgumentException is thrown.

 ## System.Type

-Ensures a System.Type argument is assignable to the specific System.Type, otherwise an ArgumentException is thrown.

 **Example**